Learn the science behind:

 After visiting the City Mill in Winchester (UK) as well as the Mill City museum in Minneapolis (MN, USA) we got curious to learn more though.
 How does all that wheat get transformed into some of the most common staples around us?

 The journey of wheat flour starts in a stalk of wheat.
 During harvest specialized equipment separates these kernels from the rest of the stalk.
 Still, some stones and other undesirable pieces might end up in the mix of kernels.
 That’s why any further processing starts with cleaning those kernels.

 Before looking at the rest of the process though, it is worthwhile to look into the kernel in some more detail.
 The natural role of a wheat kernel is to serve as seed for a new wheat plant.
 The germ within the kernel is what will develop in a new plant if the seed gets a chance to germinate and grow.
 The endosperm provides the food for the germ to grow.
 As such, it is full of starch.
 Surrounding the kernel is a protective bran layer.
 The bran is quite hard, meant to protect the inner endosperm and germ to increase the chances of it becoming an actual plant.

 Different types of flour

 So how does a kernel transform into flour?
 This is done through the milling process, which we’ll discuss in greater detail further down.
 Milling is nothing more than breaking down these kernels into small fine particles.
 No major chemical reactions occur, it is quite a simple process really.

 Nevertheless, it is possible to create a wide range of different flours.
 Some of these flours are different because they’re being made of different types of grains.
 Wheat is the most common grain, but grains like rye, barley and many more can be made into flours.
-Within the wheat category there are different types of wheat kernels as well.
+Within the wheat category, there are different types of wheat kernels as well.
 Some are harder than others and their composition can change.
-We discuss these differences in more detail elsewhere on this website.
+Which one use should use depends on your application.

 Using only part of the kernel